 Broccoli magically also contains magnesium and calcium which help regulate blood pressure.

 Before I upped my vegetable intake significantly, I had high blood pressure.
 Like many of us over 50, I was moving in hypertension territory.
 My blood pressure was in the 135 over 90 range.
 No matter how much I exercised.

 However, after focusing on vegetables for about four months, both raw and cooked, the blood pressure fell to normal.
 Would you rather eat broccoli or take blood pressure lowering medication?
 Pass the broccoli please!

 Broccoli is rich in cholesterol-reducing fiber, chromium, and potassium, which can help lower cholesterol levels.

-But, the main shift in my meal planning is to ramp up the vegetables.
+The main shift in your meal planning is to ramp up the vegetables.

 Try it out for a month and see how you feel.

 4. Vitamin C

 One cup of broccoli contains the Recommended Daily Amount of vitamin C.